dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/super-strike.md

 featured: true
 date: "2024-01-01"

-summary: "An auto-battle puzzle RPG where players combine abilities and synergies to overcome enemies, emphasizing strategic combo-building and long-term progression as a superhero."
+summary: "An auto-battle puzzle RPG where players combine abilities and synergies to overcome enemies through strategic combo-building as a superhero."

 role: "Game Designer"
 tech: "Unity, C#"